 Paneer also known as cottage cheese is used in a variety of dishes world over.
 It forms a part of salads, main course dishes and even desserts in the form of cream cheese.

 Known as the Indian cheese, paneer is one of the most versatile ingredients available for cooking.
-Women in Punjab make their own paneer by adding curds to milk thus making it curdle.
+Women in Punjab make their own paneer by adding curds or lemon juice to milk thus making it curdle.

 Accompaniments like curds , pickles or cutney is enough to enjoy these parathas.
 Paneer Parathas also taste great with Panchratni Dal or Whole Masoor Dal and this combo makes a satiating meal.

 If you enjoyed this sumptuous stuffed paneer paratha recipe, then check our Punjabi paratha recipe collection to learn other authentic paratha recipes like Aloo Paratha, Mooli Paratha, Gobi Paratha.